stigma34/prairie/README.md

 ### Pre-requisites

-At this time, there really are none, the ansible_init.sh will pull down everything it needs for you.
+At this time, there really are none, the prairie_init.sh will pull down everything it needs for you.
 I am leaving this section though for just in case something comes up in future releases.

 ### Installation

 1. Clone the repository to your target server - the one you want to become the single-node Rancher cluster.
-2. Run the **ansible_init.sh** script.
+2. Run the **prairie_init.sh** script.
 This will pull down all the necessary packages, setup your virtualenv, inject a vault for you to use, and encrypt it for you.

     ```bash
     ./prairie/tools/prairie_init.sh